KimLensico/reading-notes/javascript.md

   - statements are instructions
   - each one starts on a new line
   -can be organized into code blocks
+  - conditional statements
+    - something greater/less than or [ not ] equal to

 Comments
 - **comments** should be written to explain what your code does